 Because PMS is a condition unique to the individual, it is important to have a treatment plan designed around your specific needs.

 In addition to the specific treatments prescribed by your doctor, there are multiple natural ways to further improve underlying factors of PMS and alleviate its symptoms.
-The following treatment methods can be employed by most woman and have been shown to help alleviate PMS.
+The following treatment methods can be employed by most women and have been shown to help alleviate PMS.